 The Victoria Hotel & Spa put me in a great location for exploring Victory Park, and my first stop was at the Minsk Hero City monument.
 In most of the former USSR, World War Two is known as The Great Patriotic War, and cities whose people demonstrated exemplary heroism received the Hero City designation.
 In the 1970s, Minsk was given this honor in memory of those who fought and died during the city’s 1,100-day Nazi occupation.

 The Hero City Obelisk stands forty-five meters tall, with a gold star on its top.
 In front of the obelisk, a feminine statue representing the Motherland stands proud, and the gold and silver panels around the obelisk hide the entrances to the Belarusian Great Patriotic War Museum.

 I’ve been to a lot of war museums and have never left feeling more optimistic about our future (especially today…) so I decided to opt out of visiting the museum.
-If you’re interested in visiting, use Google Translate to check out the museum’s official website.
+However, it does top many lists of the best things to do in Minsk, so if you’re interested in visiting, use Google Translate to check out the museum’s official website.

 #10 – Spot the Stunning Soviet Mosaics and Murals

 All along Praspyekt Nyezalyezhnastsi, or Minsk’s most important thoroughfare, you’ll find typical Eastern European apartment blocks decorated with massive mosaics created by Soviet artist Alexander Kishchenko and other artists.

 Kischenko is best-known for the tapestry-like designs that showcase the city’s cultural, militaristic and scientific history, including this detail from his “City Builder” design.